Best Diet for Garter Snake

 Garter Snake Nutritional Profile

 Nutrition for Garter Snake must account for this species's Small-Medium (2-3 ft) frame and naturally active disposition.
 Across a lifespan of 10-15 years, dietary consistency directly influences vitality and longevity.
 Garter Snake's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Garter Snake to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Garter Snake to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Garter Snake